harishvc/harishvc.github.io/about/index.md

 <p>
 <img style="float:left; margin:15px" alt="Harish Chakravarthy" src="/pics/harishvc.jpeg"></a>
 Hello!
 I am Harish Chakravarthy.
-I am a dad, maker, avid runner, <a href="http://localhost:4000/2014/02/15/oreilly-reader-review-program/">book reviewer for O'Reilly</a> and an intrapreneur leveraging technology to make a positive difference.
+I am a dad, <a href="http://en.wikipedia.org/wiki/Maker_culture">maker</a>, avid runner, <a href="http://localhost:4000/2014/02/15/oreilly-reader-review-program/">book reviewer for O'Reilly</a> and an intrapreneur leveraging technology to make a positive difference.
 Search, User Experience, Data Visualization and Analytics are areas I am passionate about.
 <br/>
 I have presented in numerous conferences and shared my thoughts as guest speaker